tetsuya-takahashi/MC-style-vol-eval/README.md

 # MC-style-volume-evaluation

-A simple C++17 header-only library (depending on Eigen:https://eigen.tuxfamily.org/index.php?title=Main_Page) to evaluate volumes and surfaces of 3D grid-based level-set data in the Marching-Cubes-style.
+A simple C++17 header-only library (depending on Eigen: https://eigen.tuxfamily.org/index.php?title=Main_Page) to evaluate volumes and surfaces of 3D grid-based level-set data in the Marching-Cubes-style.
 Corresponding Marching-Square-style area and perimeter evaluation is also included.

+"Fast Marching-Cubes-Style Volume Evaluation for Level Set Surfaces"

+Tetsuya Takahashi (Adobe),
+Christopher Batty (University of Waterloo)

 ```
 #include <iostream>